 At my worst, I might alternate between depending on others and feeling that others cannot be trusted, possibly causing me to fall into ambivalence when faced with important decisions.
 I may find that I cannot act without first asking others for their opinions, because I am anxious about doing what I am “supposed” to do.
 When my real Essence is clouded by attachment to rules and the expectations of others, I bounce between anxiety and rebellion, trying unsuccessfully to find a compromise between my fear of making the wrong decision and my fear that other people are not trustworthy.
 I might wonder then what happened to the faith and friendship that I used to feel.

 anxiety and courage

-Anxiety is a kind of fear.
-It is a fear that has no definite source, because it seems to come from deep within.
+Anxiety is a fear that has no definite source, because it seems to come from deep within.
 The flip side of anxiety is true courage, a monumentally powerful talent that carries with it firm resolve, forceful action, and calm acceptance.

 Have I found the secret for turning anxiety into courage?

 When I am anxious, what is my response?

 Do I move away from whatever seems to be creating the anxiety?